 Following a quinquennial survey, the chartered surveyor issues an inspection report, detailing its findings.
 This report offers a full picture of the building’s health, in particular flagging any areas of concern or in urgent need of repair, and advising on the next steps to remedy the issue.

 It’s for this reason, that quinquennial inspections play a vital role in the continued preservation of Britain’s churches.
 Without the professional insight they provide, many churches could be at danger of falling into disrepair or sustaining irrevocable damage.

 What are the rules for appointing a surveyor to conduct a quinquennial inspection?

-In addition, many current-day building practices simply aren’t suitable for historical buildings.
-As such it requires specialist knowledge of historical construction processes and materials to have the necessary expertise to perform a quinquennial inspection.
+Many current-day building practices simply aren’t suitable for historical buildings.
+As such it requires specialist knowledge of historical and heritage construction processes and materials to have the necessary expertise to perform a quinquennial inspection.

 While the responsibility of finding a suitable chartered surveyor falls to the PPC, ultimately final approval is at the discretion of the DAC, who holds a pre-approved list of chartered surveyors.

 If you wish to appoint a surveyor who isn’t on this list to conduct your quinquennial survey, he or she will need to submit details of their relevant qualifications and experience for the DAC to determine their suitability for the role.

 What qualifies a chartered surveyor to conduct a quinquennial survey?

 If your church is Grade I or II listed, for instance, it is recommended that a chartered surveyor has experience in surveying listed buildings.